 What is the history of CBD?

-CBD continues to make waves in 2021, and the industry forecast shows that there’s no sign of it slowing down anytime soon.
+CBD continues to make waves today, and the industry forecast shows that there’s no sign of it slowing down anytime soon.
 There’s a predictive growth rate of 31.90% between now and 2027, proving that CBD is here to stay.

 The question is, where did it all come from?
 As a CBD user or someone considering these products, you’re likely wondering who first discovered the magic of CBD and how far back it goes back.

 While CBD is now widely accepted and continues to become more mainstream, things weren’t always as sunny.

 From humble beginnings to a now flourishing industry, let’s unpack the history of CBD and how long has CBD been around.

 Going Back to Ancient History

 The history of these versatile products spans more than 6000 years.
 Recorded history and archaeological findings indicate that hemp fibres from the cannabis plant were used in Mesopotamia as early as 8000 BCE.
 But, that’s not the only place where cannabis was historically celebrated.

 It’s linked to ancient Chinese medicine and was revered for healing, relaxation, and pain management properties.
 It’s interesting to note how preliminary scientific studies find similar effects, indicating that there’s likely truth in some historical alternative medical practice.